-On entering the house long views of the garden are allowed.
-These are emphasised by an uninterrupted concrete worktop that runs the length of the scheme and emerges into the garden, where it becomes a barbecue and seating area.
+On entering the house long views of the garden are enabled.
+These are emphasised by an uninterrupted concrete worktop that runs the length of the scheme and emerges into the garden where the worktop becomes a barbecue and seating area.
 The whole of this zone is top lit via continuous rooflights, equal in width to the worktop.

 As one moves through the ground floor the spaces of the house can be interpreted as a series of zones, each becoming less enclosed.

 Living and sitting areas at the front of the house mask an open plan kitchen.
 This in turn feeds onto internal and external dining areas.
 Finally, long formal planters draw the eye to natural planting in the distance.

 Photography by Steve Lancefield